guildai/guildai/guild/tests/resource-flags.md

     >>> project.run("requires-flag-2")
     Resolving flag dependency
-    Using output from run ... for flag resource hello requires-flag-2 --flag ...
+    Using run ... for flag resource
+    hello requires-flag-2 --flag ...

 Note in this case the flag is included in the args because it's